oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/FBDIImport/fbdiimport.md

 /upload/public_ftp/```<<your oic usernumber>>```

-Note: If you have received your oic usernumber then you can use as is, otherwise, you can use any random number
+Note: If you have received your oic usernumber then you can use as is, otherwise, you can use any random number And please create directory if it is not there by following the steps given in the setup lab.

 ## Task 3: Create the Invoice Bulk Import to ERP integration
 1. In the left Navigation pane, click ***Design*** > ***Integrations***.